All Episodes

 What is this?

-Favorably or unfavorable.
+Favorably or unfavorably?

-On Limbaugh's talk program last week, the show stirred heated discussion among readers and non-readers of the news and deserter.
+On Limbaugh's talk program last week, the show stirred a heated discussion among readers and non-readers of the news and deserter.

-Over a s was I breathing heavily, Don?
+Was I breathing heavily, Don?

-You you You recognize Heavy Breathers, I know.
+You recognize heavy breathers, I know.

-Was it was I was I don't think I was hyperventilating.
+I don't think I was hyperventilating.

-I was I was having fun with it.
+I was having fun with it.

 Limbaugh hyperventilated over a Saunders column on Tuesday that poked fun at the shotgun mishap of Vice President Cheney.

-Accident My Eye is how the column began, and you might guess how it goes on from there.
+Accident my eye is how the column began, and you might guess how it goes on from there.

 Do you believe that Saunders literally was accusing the vice president of intentionally shooting hunting buddy Harry Whittington as a warning to Libby?

-Apparently hundreds of folks did, writes Mr. Vaden.
+Apparently, hundreds of folks did, writes Mr. Vaden.

 Saunders said he got some 500 messages commenting on his column, most of them critical, some racist.